Massachusetts Attorney General Implicates Family Behind Purdue Pharma In Opioid Deaths

 The attorney general's complaint includes a map of Massachusetts with areas of the state Purdue allegedly targeted during a rapid period of sales workforce expansion: Boston, southeastern Massachusetts and Cape Cod.
 Sales reps visited primary care doctors considered ripe for influence.
 In a few cases these were daily visits.

-Purdue staff warned its board that a New Bedford doctor and Broo kfield doctor had prescribed opioids inappropriately, according to the memo, but no one in the company immediately reported it to medical licensing officials.
+Purdue staff warned its board that a New Bedford doctor and Brookfield doctor had prescribed opioids inappropriately, according to the memo, but no one in the company immediately reported it to medical licensing officials.
 The two doctors made Purdue Pharma $823,000 combined in two years.

 The two physicians and several others, who became Purdue's most frequent prescribers in Massachusetts, eventually lost their licenses but not before authorizing hundreds of thousands of pills each.
 At least three of the physicians lost patients to an overdose death.